Coach Trips To Dyrham Park

 Visitors can get a flavour of the life of William Blathwayt in the late 1600s by stepping into the impressive baroque mansion house with its collection of fine art and Dutch Delftware.
 His years as a diplomat in Europe, and his several colonial and administrative positions in government, helped to hone – and indulge – his increasingly refined taste.

 *Prices starting from £24, per adult, dependent on pick-up point.
-(Concessions for seniors & children).
+(Concessions for children)

 NB: Pricing stated is for National Trust Members & Non-Members.